-The general fund original adopted budget reflected revenues in excess of expenditures and an increase of fund balance of \$50,224.
-Mid-year budget adjustments were made to reflect a reduction of state aid revenue through the personal property tax reimbursements and captured property tax revenue (with a net total reduction in budgeted revenue) as well as an increase in budgeted community development expenditures resulting in a budgeted decrease in fund balance of \$314,549.
-Ultimately actual expenditures were over budget resulting in a decrease to fund balance in the amount of \$374,139.
+The general fund original adopted budget reflected revenues in excess of expenditures and an increase of fund balance of \$31,184.
+Mid-year budget adjustments were made to reflect a reduction of state revenue through the personal property tax reimbursements and captured property tax revenue along with an increase in investment earnings (with a net total increase in budgeted revenue), as well as a decrease in budgeted community development expenditures resulting in a budgeted increase in fund balance of \$185,764.
+Ultimately actual expenditures were under budget resulting in an increase to fund balance in the amount of \$409,978.